Solar Landscape Lighting Ideas

-Water features and swimming pools are great landscaping features on their own that are taken to the next level when tastefully lit at night, especially so if submerged solar lights are used.
+Water features and swimming pools are great landscaping features on their own that are taken to the next level when tastefully lit at night, especially if submerged solar lights are used.

-It’s the specialty lighting market, however, where the fun really begins.
+It’s the specialty lighting market, however, where the fun begins.
 From illuminated ball planters, rock lights, and tiki torch lights to simulated flame lanterns and brick lights, your imagination has unlimited space to play.

 And all powered by nature’s unlimited, free solar energy source.

 High Traffic Areas: Solar Path Lights and Driveway Lighting